 Due to its critical and sensitive nature, spinal cord injuries are a serious condition that can cause permanent changes in strength, sensation and other bodily functions below the site of the injury.
 Understanding the back, spinal cord and spinal cord injuries is essential for living a healthy life.

 Central cord syndrome is an injury that occurs in the center of the spinal court that causes nerve damage that impedes or destroys the ability of the brain to communicate with some part of the body, usually the victim's hands or arms.

+CCS is usually from motor vehicle accidents and falls.
 Our trial lawyers have handle central cord syndrome accident and product liability claims on behalf of victims in Maryland.
-Below we dig into the spinal cord injuries, central cord syndrome, and related spinal cord problems.What is the Spinal Cord?
+Below we dig into the spinal cord injuries, central cord syndrome, and related spinal cord problems.What Is the Spinal Cord?